ADIA Code of Practice — Frequently Asked Questions

 The Australian Dental Industry Association (ADIA) receives lots of questions from the dental industry, dental professionals, and also patients about how the ADIA Code of Practice works.
 The information on this page is designed to provide simple answers to the most asked questions.

-It is important to note it the ADIA Code of Practice will often apply slightly differently depending on the circumstances of the adverting or promotional activity.
+It is important to note that the ADIA Code of Practice will often apply slightly differently depending on the circumstances of the advertising or promotional activity.
 For this reason the following information should be viewed as general guidance only.

 Coverage - Which businesses are covered?

 The ADIA Code of Practice covers all ADIA member businesses plus any business that exhibits at trade shows convened by ADIA such as the ADX Sydney dental exhibition.
 This covers the businesses that supply more than 95% of the dental products made in Australia.